Optimal Path Homotopy For Univariate Polynomials: Approximations of geodesics

 Now, to see how large is the variation of the optimal condition length, we are going to perturb the optimal control points a little.
 We consider other sets of control points \texttt{p1, p2, p3}, and \texttt{p4}, which we denote using matrices as below:

-By computing the condition length of the B\'{e}zier curves defined by \texttt{p1, p2, p3}, and \texttt{p4} the gap values between the optimal condition length and the condition length of the given control points, see the first half-part in Table \ref{tab3.5}, we can conclude that the optimal value of the condition length does not change much, with the gap values less than $0.0023 $.\\ On the other hand, we are going to perturb the initial control points a little to see how large is the variation of the condition length.
-We consider other sets of control points \texttt{q1, q2, q3}, and \texttt{q4}, which we denote using matrices as follow:
+By computing the condition length of the B\'{e}zier curves defined by \texttt{p1, p2, p3}, and \texttt{p4}; and the gap values between the optimal condition length and the condition length of the given control points, see the first half-part in Table \ref{tab3.5}, we can conclude that the optimal value of the condition length does not change much, with the gap values less than $0.0023 $.\\ On the other hand, we are going to perturb the initial control points a little to see how large is the variation of the condition length.
+We consider other sets of control points \texttt{q1, q2, q3}, and \texttt{q4}, which we denote using matrices as follows:

-The evaluations in the remain part of Table \ref{tab3.5} allows us to conclude that the condition length does not change much, with the gap values less than $0.0432$. \end{example}
+The evaluations in the remaining part of Table \ref{tab3.5} allow us to conclude that the condition length does not change much, with the gap values less than $0.0432$. \end{example}

-We furthermore jump to higher degrees of B\'{e}zier curve in the next example to see how it effects the values of the optimal condition length. \begin{example} In this example we are going to use B\'{e}zier curves of higher degrees, here are degree $10$ and degree $20$.
-Consider a set of control points \texttt{p}, here we mean that this control points for the control polygon of a B\'{e}zier curve of degree $10$, which we denote using a matrix:
+We furthermore jump to higher degrees of B\'{e}zier curve in the following example to see how it affects the values of the optimal condition length. \begin{example} In this example, we will use B\'{e}zier curves of higher degrees, $10$ and $20$.
+Consider a set of control points \texttt{p}, here we mean that these control points for the control polygon of a B\'{e}zier curve of degree $10$, which we denote using a matrix:

 Then, after Matlab took approximately $16$ minutes, we obtain the approximate optimal values of the control points \texttt{x\_opt} and the condition length \texttt{fval} of geodesic joining $\left(-1,-1,2\right)^T$ and $\left(1,-1,2\right)^T$